If you’re going through your Sage 200 Year End or preparing for auditors by balancing your ledgers you may find the following information useful!

 A. There is definitely enough detail to write about this in another blog for another time, but just to give you the basics for your reconciliation queries.
 The Nominal Leger is an accounting Period controlled Ledger.
 Therefore using the transaction date the system checks what the status of the corresponding accounting period is and makes the following postings.

-‘Closed’ – The transaction will be posted into the next open period.
+‘Closed’ – The transaction will be posted in the next open period.

 ‘Open’ – The transaction will be posted into the ledger.